Emir014/TurkeyNavigation/README.md

 # Turkey Shortest Path Finder

 ## Overview
 This project is part of Assignment 2 from the CMPE 160 Object-Oriented Programming course at Bogazici University, Spring 2024.
-The goal of this assignment is to implement a program that calculates the shortest path between cities and displays in on a map image.
+The goal of this assignment is to implement a program that calculates the shortest path between cities using Dijkstra's algorithm and display in on a map image.

 ## Features
 - **City Management**: Read cities and their coordinates from a file.